 Silently give those things the middle finger, and curl yourself up into a little ball of not giving a damn.

-Practicing yoga takes dedication and consistency.
+Practising yoga takes dedication and consistency.
 You should allow yourself the opportunity to go through this sequence at least once a day…for yours and everyone else’s sake!